SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### cardinality

-The »cardinality« of a set is the amount of elements within it.
+The »⟮cardinality⟯« of ⟮＿a set＿⟯ is ⟮the amount of elements within it⟯.
-The cardinality is indicated with vertical bars as ｜S｜.
+The ⟮＿cardinality＿⟯ is indicated ⟮with vertical bars as ｜S｜⟯.

 #### operators ＆ operatons